-Below are some FAQs asked by presenters and potential presenters.
-Answers may help you determine if the conference is for you.
+Below are FAQs to help you determine if the conference is for you.

 How long are the presentations?